Taylor K4 Preamp/EQ, a Review

 Power Supply - Though it is designed to run on a three-to-fifteen volt, tip-positive, DC power supply and is shipped with a nine volt “One Spot” power supply, the K4 can be powered with two “C” cell batteries for up to ten hours.
 When the K4 is powered by batteries, the front panel power LED functions as a battery-strength meter, giving you a warning approximately thirty minutes before the batteries fold up and go home.

 Now, there was an initial price point faux pas with this unit.
-It was originally offered at $800, which violated my “guitarist/delivery principle”: to afford it, a guitarist would have to sell his crappy, 20 year-old, beat up Honda Civic, which would have prevent him from delivering pizza and would thus separate him and his household from his income.
+It was originally offered at $800, which violated my “guitarist/delivery principle”: to afford it, a guitarist would have to sell his crappy, 20 year-old, beat up Honda Civic, which would have prevented him from delivering pizza and would thus separate him and his household from his income.
 At that price point the K4 hardly flew off the shelves.
 After a short period with everyone scratching their heads, Taylor moved the price down substantially.
-The units are now available new for $495 virtually everywhere.
+The units were then available new for $495 virtually everywhere.
 You can find a nice one used on eBay for about 60% of the retail price.

 IN SUMMARY